 Some states have focused more on screening, treating and preventing STIs in subgroups within their states that are at highest risk.
-Omaha, Nebraska implemented a novel Public Library-Based STI Screening Program that more effectively reached young, asymptomatic, and predominantly black high-risk groups compared to local health departments.13 In 2016, New Hampshire (among the 5 states with the lowest numbers of chlamydia and gonorrhea per 100,000 people), proposed to allocate their family planning services funds to vendors that could promote healthcare to men and women in rural and urban settings that are affected by economic disparities or financial instability, often due to unintended pregnancies.14 directed primarily at women and do not include routine screening for men, despite the likelihood that men are contributing to the increasing rates of curable STIs in females by acting as asymptomatic reservoirs of gonorrhea and chlamydia.15 Another consideration is the emotional, as well as often financial, impact of untreated gonorrhea and chlamydia, again experienced more frequently by women.
+Omaha, Nebraska implemented a novel Public Library-Based STI Screening Program that more effectively reached young, asymptomatic, and predominantly black high-risk groups compared to local health departments.
+In 2016, New Hampshire (among the 5 states with the lowest numbers of chlamydia and gonorrhea per 100,000 people), proposed to allocate their family planning services funds to vendors that could promote healthcare to men and women in rural and urban settings that are affected by economic disparities or financial instability, often due to unintended pregnancies.

+The social impact of these diseases is multilayered and affects certain groups disproportionately.
+One such group is females, especially African American (AA) females.
+Current CDC's screening recommendations for curable STIs are directed primarily at women and do not include routine screening for men, despite the likelihood that men are contributing to the increasing rates of curable STIs in females by acting as asymptomatic reservoirs of gonorrhea and chlamydia.
+Another consideration is the emotional, as well as often financial, impact of untreated gonorrhea and chlamydia, again experienced more frequently by women.
 Pelvic Inflammatory disease (PID), endometriosis, chronic pelvic pain, tubal & ectopic pregnancies and infertility are the health consequences women can experience from untreated disease.
-Men are at greater risk of epididymitis, sterility and gonococcal arthritis and everyone is at increased risk of contracting HIV.16 As STIs continue to rise, it is difficult to know just how great the financial and social impact on both the state and the residents will ultimately be.
+Men are at greater risk of epididymitis, sterility and gonococcal arthritis and everyone is at increased risk of contracting HIV.
+As STIs continue to rise, it is difficult to know just how great the financial and social impact on both the state and the residents will ultimately be.